wlaur/encomp/README.md

 The `Quantity` subtypes can be used to restrict function and class attribute types at runtime.
-If the `ENCOMP_TYPE_CHECKING` environment variable is set to `True`, the `typeguard.typechecked` decorator is automatically applied to all functions and methods inside the main `encomp` library.
-To use it on your own functions, apply the decorator explicitly:
+Use the ``typeguard.typechecked`` decorator to apply runtime typechecking to function inputs and outputs:

 ```python
 from typeguard import typechecked